Cardiology at Northwestern Medicine Regional Medical Group

 Understanding your heart is the first step to prevention and early detection for a range of cardiovascular diseases.
 Northwestern Medicine Regional Medical Group is home to cardiology specialists available to educate, diagnose and treat conditions related to the heart including congestive heart failure, hypertension (high blood pressure), arteriosclerosis (narrowing or hardening of the arteries), peripheral vascular disease and more.

-To learn more or schedule an appointment with a Cardiologist, please call Northwestern Medicine Regional Medical Group today at 630.232.0280.
-TTY 711.
+To learn more or schedule an appointment with a Cardiologist, please visit the Northwestern Medicine Regional Medical Group locations below.